-The following procedure is for vehicles equipped with a gasoline engine: if your vehicle is equipped with a diesel engine, refer to the 6.0L Power Stroke Direct Injection Turbo Diesel Owner's Guide Supplement for the proper jump starting procedure.
+The following procedure is for vehicles equipped with a gasoline engine; if your vehicle is equipped with a diesel engine, refer to the 6.0 and 6.4 Liter Power Stroke Direct Injection Turbo Diesel Owner's Guide Supplement for the proper jump starting procedure.

-The gases around the battery can explode if exposed to flames, sparks, or lit cigarettes.
+WARNING: The gases around the battery can explode if exposed to flames, sparks, or lit cigarettes.
 An explosion could result in injury or vehicle damage.

-Batteries contain sulfuric acid which can burn skin, eyes and clothing, if contacted.
+WARNING: Batteries contain sulfuric acid which can burn skin, eyes and clothing, if contacted.

-Do not attempt to push-start your vehicle.
-Automatic transmissions do not have push-start capability; doing so may damage the catalytic converter.
+Do not attempt to push-start your automatic transmission vehicle.
+Automatic transmissions do not have push-start capability.
+Attempting to push-start a vehicle with an automatic transmission may cause transmission damage.